abhijitkar10/S1-T3-RPMS/README.md

 focused on critical parameters for tracking, optimizing, and ensuring the safety of a runner’s performance.

-3 Features: This system is designed to assist athletes in monitoring their performance during running sessions, using both sequential and combinational circuits.
+3. **Features**: This system is designed to assist athletes in monitoring their performance during running sessions, using both sequential and combinational circuits.
 It consists of five key
 components:
 1. The Heartbeat Monitoring System plays a crucial role in ensuring the athlete’s safety during workouts.